-5.2 Load forecast data
+5.2.
+Load forecast data

 Load flow simulation studies require load forecasts for the Target Year.
-AEMO, or the relevant TNSP, forecasts load at each connection point based on historical data from the previous financial yearReference Year. (e.g. for Target Year is 2015/16, calculation is in 2014/15, and historical data is 2013/14).
+AEMO, or the relevant TNSP, forecasts load at each connection point based on data from the Reference Year.

-5.2.1 Forecasting connection point load
+5.2.1.
+Forecasting connection point load

 AEMO, or the TNSP, produces connection point load forecasts for each load connection point by 15 January each year.
-If the TNSP produces the forecast, then AEMO provides to the TNSPs, by 15 October, relevant historical connection point load data for the previous financial yearReference Year.
+If the TNSP produces the forecast, then AEMO provides to the TNSPs, by 15 October, relevant historical connection point load data for the Reference Year.